 Recent Legal Developments and Trends

-Several Indian states have recently introduced new laws targeting online gambling.
+Several Indian states have recently tightened rules around online gambling and casino play.
 For instance:

-Tamil Nadu and Telangana have imposed bans on online gambling, particularly targeting platforms offering rummy and poker.
+Tamil Nadu and Telangana have enforced bans on cash-based online games, with special focus on rummy and poker platforms.

-The growth of India’s online gambling market has attracted international attention, prompting calls for a regulated, tax-paying digital ecosystem.
+The rise of casinos in India and the online gambling sector has drawn international attention, prompting stronger gambling laws in India and pressure for a regulated, tax-paying framework.

 How India’s Gambling Laws Compare Internationally